pileus-cloud/charts/README.md

 # Kubernetes Metrics Collector Installation Guide

-Please notice that this agent should be installed **per cluster**.
+~~Please notice that this agent should be installed **per cluster**.
 This is done in order to reduce the load.
-We are assuming that each cluster has a separate Prometheus or Thanos instance.
+We are assuming that each cluster has a separate Prometheus or Thanos instance. ~~

+The above limitation is no longer valid.
+You can install the agent installed cross clusters.

 ## Prerequisities: